 Who Can Open an Account?

-A parent or guardian can open the account on their behalf.
+A parent or individual with Financial Authority can open the account on their behalf.

-The eligible individual with a disability is always the Account Owner and is the beneficiary of an IAble account.
+Under all circumstances, the Eligible Individual with a disability is always the Account Owner and the beneficiary of the IAble account.